Grand Forks International Airport

 VFR

-Grand Forks International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Grand Forks International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 5,000 feet and 10 SM visibility.

 Wind Analysis